 The test may not be advised if you are pregnant.
 If you are planning to have this test, your doctor will go over potential problems with you.

 What to Expect

 Mammograms can be uncomfortable.
 While there is no proven method to reduce discomfort, you can try:

 On the day of your exam:

 Description of Test

 You will stand in front of a special x-ray machine.
 It has a platform to place your breast on.
 The technician will adjust the height of the platform.
 One breast will be lifted and placed between special plates that hold film.
 The plate is brought close to the platform and compresses the breast.
-This allows for a clearer image.
 The exam will cause some discomfort.
 Tell the technician if you feel any pain.